knzai/knzai.github.io/content/posts/2024-07-06-cleaning_gdocs.md

 +++
-title = "Cleaning up web published Google Docs" date = 2024-07-06
+title = "Cleaning Up Web Published Google Docs" date = 2024-07-06
 +++
 As you probably know, Google Docs "Publish to Web" settings don't provide the cleanest html, not to mention the giant header it tacks on.